Tips for First Generation College Students

 Some students might be embarrassed or ashamed of their background.
 It’s true that having parents who didn’t attend college could put you at a slight disadvantage.
 For instance, your family might not be able to give you academic advice or practical tips about college life.
 Still, this is not something that you should hide or shy away from.

-Instead, embrace being a first-gen student.
+Instead, embrace being a first generation student.
 After all, you got here without many of the advantages that children of college graduates enjoy.
 If you’re open about your identity, you’ll have an easier time finding campus resources to help you.

-If you tell your advisor and other academic professionals on campus that you’re a first-gen student, they can direct you toward the right resources and give you the advice you need to succeed.
+If you tell your advisor and other academic professionals on campus that you’re a first generation college student, they can direct you toward the right resources and give you the advice you need to succeed.
 Other students might be able to help too, but they can only do this if you are honest.

 3. Be Patient with Yourself and Don’t Give Up